MooersLab/jupyterlabcctbxsnips/README.md

 Configuration files and paths to prior installations can still trip up new installations.
 Edits of the bashrc or zshrc startup files may be required.
 On Mac OS X, I had to hide my `/usr/local/include` directory by `sudo mv /usr/local/include /usr/local/oldInclude`.

 The extensions to JupyterLab depend on Node.js.
 An error message from conda about needing to install node and npm can be misleasding when both programs are aleady installed.
-Running the command to enable the serverextension solves this problem.
+Running the command to enable the serverextension solves this problem: `jupyter serverextension enable --py jupyterlab --user`.
-The `jupyterlab-snippets-multimenus` is not compatable with JuptyerLab 3.0.0 so an old version has to be installed.
+The `jupyterlab-snippets-multimenus` is not compatable with JuptyerLab 3.0.0 so version 2.2.0 has to be installed.

 If the interpretable error messages have been addressed and there is still trouble, try another approach.
+To remove the broken conda env, enter `conda env remove --name pc37` where the argument for name is the name of the env.
 Once a setup is working, **Do NOT!** tinker with it by adding new extensions or upgrading the packages.
 All too often conflicts between dependent software will emerge and break the set up.
 If it is not broken, do not try to fix it.
+If you must tinker, create a new environment and build your new setup there so that at least the old working version remains functional.

+I suggest keeping notes on the nature of your conda envs.
+After you have created two, it is easy to get them confused.